Antyss77/Antyss77/README.md

 ## "A person who has never made a mistake has never tried to innovate. - Albert Einstein"

-- 🌱 I’m currently learning everything 🤣
+- 🌱 Learn the impossible to make it possible!
 - 🥅 2020/2021 Goals: Contribute to open source projects, and learn other languages
 - ⚡ I am looking for projects contact me on discord
 - 🐊 Many of my projects are now in private, I would add from time to time a new project for the public,
-- 🎉 Happy New Year 2021 !
+- 📌 Portfolio in progress

 ### Contact me
 - 🌟 Discord : Antyss77#2126 🌟